 Parquet double wardrobe | @jlg-designs

-If your wardrobe needs to sit at an awkward angle or you’re struggling to find a piece that matches your existing colour palette, why not make a statement?
-Give your bedroom an instant wow factor with a stylish and eye-catching wardrobe option.
+If your wardrobe needs to sit at an awkward angle, or you’re struggling to find a piece that matches your existing colour palette, why not make a statement?
+Give your bedroom that instant wow factor with a stylish and eye-catching wardrobe option.
 If it has to take up floor space in a small room, make sure it’s worth the square footage!
 We love how the detail of the Parquet range provides an interesting edge to any bedroom.
 Its decorative style, intriguing mid-century modern characteristics, and rich warmth from its honey hue make for a beautifully unique wardrobe, no matter your existing decor.

 Canterbury bed | Canterbury bedside table | Canterbury tallboy | @mrsh_at_bears_cottage